FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Sample Elevation from Raster.rst

 ---------------

 1. If the project or the data is on a server, this function may fail.
-   Ensure all data is on the workstation.
+   Ensure all data is on the computer drive.

-2. If the raster has the wrong CRS or does not have complete coverage, the following message will be displayed.
+2. If the raster has the wrong Coordinate Reference System (CRS) or does not have complete coverage, the following message will be displayed.
 Save the raster with the correct CRS and make sure it has complete coverage.